walrus-chanul-dandeniya/chiral-network/docs/download-restart.md

 ```

 Key transitions and safeguards:
-- `start_download` moves the downloader from `Idle` into `PreparingHead`, gathers headers, and uses the range probe when length is missing.
+- `start_download` moves the downloader from `Idle` into `Handshake` where we obtain a signed resume token, then into `PreparingHead` to gather validators and probe for size.
 - Weak ETags, missing size data after probing, a `200 OK` response to a range resume, or a `416` with an offset beyond the reported total all redirect to `Restarting`, deleting partial data and starting from byte zero.
-- Disk checks in `PreflightStorage` and `PersistingProgress` raise `DownloadError::DiskFull`, leave artifacts untouched, and surface guidance to free space.
+- Disk checks in `PreflightStorage` and `PersistingProgress` raise `DownloadError::DiskFull`, leave artifacts untouched, and surface guidance to free space; advisory OS locks prevent concurrent writers.
+- Lease renewal happens in `LeaseRenewDue`, refreshing the token before expiry.
+An expired lease moves to `LeaseExpired`, triggering `Handshake` while keeping previously downloaded bytes.
 - `Paused` persists metadata on every transition so relaunching into `AwaitingResume` is deterministic.
 Auto-resume or UI actions run back through validation before re-entering `Downloading`.
 - The integrity path keeps resuming safe: we only enter `VerifyingSha` when the byte count matches the expected size, we store the computed hash regardless of caller input, and any mismatch moves to `Failed` with instructions to restart.
 - `FinalizingIo` performs an atomic rename when the destination is on the same volume; if not, we copy the temp file, `fsync`, and replace the target, ensuring no torn writes reach the user.

-App crashes or manual exits persist `.meta.json` at every state transition (`PreparingHead`, `PreflightStorage`, `ValidatingMetadata`, `Downloading`, `PersistingProgress`, `Paused`, `AwaitingResume`) so a relaunch can safely continue or restart according to the rules above.
+App crashes or manual exits persist `.meta.json` at every state transition (`Handshake`, `PreparingHead`, `PreflightStorage`, `ValidatingMetadata`, `Downloading`, `LeaseRenewDue`, `PersistingProgress`, `Paused`, `AwaitingResume`) so a relaunch can safely continue or restart according to the rules above.

 ## 9. Security & safety